-Marketing Development Revenues.
-As a result of the acquisition of e-TeleQuote, the Company earns marketing development revenues for selling Medicare-related insurance products on behalf of health insurance carriers, which is recorded in Other, net revenue.
+Other Senior Health Segment Revenues.
+As a result of the acquisition of e-TeleQuote, the Company earns revenues for providing certain marketing services and health risk assessment services to health insurance carriers during the process of selling Medicare-related insurance products on behalf of health insurance carriers, which are recorded in Other, net revenue.

 Distribution of Other Third-party Financial Products.
-We distribute various other financial product son behalf of third parties to consumers.
-We receive upfront commissions and/or renewal commissions from product providers for sales of other financial product sales we have arranged.
+We distribute various other financial products on behalf of third parties to consumers.
+We receive up-front commissions and/or renewal commissions from product providers for sales of other financial product sales we have arranged.
 We recognize revenue at the point in time our performance obligation to product providers is satisfied, which is generally on the date the financial product is purchased by the consumer from the product provider.
 For certain financial products, most notably prepaid legal subscriptions and auto and homeowners' insurance referrals, we receive ongoing renewal commissions that coincide with recurring payments received by product providers from active subscribers or policyholders.
 Ongoing renewal commissions represent variable consideration that will not be resolved until after the reporting period in which our performance obligation has been satisfied.
 We estimate variable consideration in the transaction price for these financial products (with the exception of miscellaneous products for which we expect nominal ongoing commissions) as the expected amount of commissions to be received over the life of the subscription or referred policy and apply a constraint so that it is probable that a subsequent change in estimate will not result in a significant revenue reversal.
 Management judgment primarily is required to determine the average life of a subscription or referred policy, which we establish based on historical information.
 We recognize variable consideration in excess of the amount constrained in subsequent reporting periods when the uncertainty is resolved and the excess amounts are due from the product providers.